There are four processes that make up the Cinder service:

 Client issues request to attach volume through invoking Nova REST API

-(client may use python-novaclient
+(client may use python-novaclient CLI utility).

-process validates request, user credentials; once
+nova-api process validates request, user credentials; once

 validated, invokes Cinder API to get connection information for